Frequently Asked Questions

 A minority of fur comes from trapping, which causes tremendous suffering as well.
 Victims can remain struggling for days until the trapper returns to beat or choke them.
 Endangered animals, companion animals, and other unintended victims get trapped by mistake, adding to the needless toll.
 One type of trap, the steel-jaw leghold, is a common method in the U.S. despite being banned in over 100 other countries and causing some animals to chew their own leg off trying to get free.

 With every fashion alternative today, fur is increasingly seen as a luxury item that causes unnecessary suffering.
 Its production is now banned or restricted in 25 countries.
-Already in 2020, 71% of Americans were opposed to killing animals for fur, and in 2021, Boulder became the first Coloradan city to ban fur’s sale, joining cities in Massachusetts, Michigan, Florida, and all of California.
-By closing fur sales in Denver next, we can promote humane values and propel this movement to the national level.
+Already in 2020, 71% of Americans were opposed to killing animals for fur, and in 2021, Boulder became the first city in Colorado to ban fur sales, joining cities in Massachusetts, Michigan, Florida, and all of California.
+By banning fur sales in Denver next, we can promote humane values and propel this movement to the national level.

-There are at least 5 stores in Denver that sell a significant amount of fur products: Overland Sheepskin, ML Furs and Luxury Ski Wear, A Tsagas Furs and Leathers, Jonval Leathers and Furs, and Dan Sharp Luxury Outerwear.
-We encourage these businesses to go fur-free and transition to other clothing options.
+There are at least 6 stores in Denver that sell a significant amount of fur products: Overland Sheepskin, A Tsagas Furs and Leathers, Jonval Leathers and Furs, Louis Vuitton, Neimen Marcus, and Dan Sharp Luxury Outerwear.
+We encourage these businesses to go fur-free and transition to selling other clothing options, like faux fur.
 If the proposed ban is signed into law after the 2024 election, these stores would need to phase out their selling of fur by July 1st, 2025.
 There are plenty of alternative products that can meet demand for winter clothing.

-We do not know of any fur manufacturers or fur farms in Denver.
+To our knowledge, there are no fur manufacturers or fur farms left in Denver.

-Yes, there is!
+Yes, there are several exceptions to the proposed fur ban, including used (secondhand) fur sales!
 We included this exemption because reuse should be encouraged.
-We only oppose the sale of new fur items that fund the continued hurting of animals.
+We only oppose the sale of new fur items that fund animal abuse.

 The proposed legislation states, “This prohibition does not extend to: